fghzamani/r2s_safety_manual/docs/source/index.rst

 - Following this safety manual.
 - Respecting shared equipment and workspace.
 - Keeping the lab a safe and collaborative environment.
+- Apply “GOOD HOUSEKEEPING” e.g. return tools and equipment to their designated place after use, clean after work, etc.

 **Failure to comply may result in suspension of lab access.**